Individuals & trusts – COVID-19 emergency support measures

-As part of measures to help Canadians manage through the COVID-19 pandemic, the Federal Government introduced numerous proposals.
-Here is a breakdown of key measures related to individuals, trusts, and businesses.
-Be sure to contact your Advisor if you have questions regarding your specific situation.
+As part of measures to help Canadians manage through the COVID-19 pandemic, the federal government introduced numerous proposals.
+Here is a breakdown of key measures related to individuals and trusts.
 Measures continue to be updated and refined by the government; therefore, please also refer to the government website for up-to-date information.

 Income tax filings and payments for individuals and trusts